 The OUT has since 2001 been running a number of postgraduate courses leading to the award of Postgraduate Diplomas, Masters and PhD degrees.
 Table 7 presents the admission of postgraduate students by programme with special focus on gender aspect.
-It can be seen from table 7 that the enrolment of postgraduate students has consistently been rising since the year 2001 up to 2007 before dropping gruffly in the year 2008
+It can be seen from table 7 that the enrolment of postgraduate students has consistently been rising since the year 2001 up to 2007 before dropping gruffly in the year 2008.
+Then the enrolment has started to rise again from the academic year 2008/09 to 2010/11.

-The MBA program is the most popular with the total enrolment of 3194 since 2002.
+The MBA program is the most popular with the total enrolment of 3779 since 2002.
 In this programme, the annual enrolment increased by more than tenfold between 2002 and 2004, largely because of the introduction of coursework and dissertation components; and face to face mode of teaching and learning.
 Like in many programmes, the MBA enrolment reached a pinnacle in the year 2007 and registered a downturn after that year.

 On the contrary, while the LLB programme attracts the huge proportion of students, it is ironic to notice that LLM is one of the least popular courses.
-It can also be seen from Table 7 that postgraduate diploma in law attracts more students than LLM programme; cumulatively nearly nine times larger than the enrolment into the LLM.
+It can also be seen from Table 7 that post-graduate diploma in law attracts more students than LLM programme; cumulatively nearly nine times larger than the enrolment into the LLM.

 In the overall, however, education programmes has the largest concentration of postgraduate population.
-Out of three education programmes (PGDE, M.Dist.Ed and M.Ed) currently on offer, PGDE is more popular than others.
-Science programmes have the lowest per annum and cumulative enrolment.
+Out of three education programmes (PGDE, M. Dist.
+Ed and M. Ed) currently on offer, M. Ed is more popular than others.
+Science programmes have the lowest admission levels per annum and cumulative enrolment.

 The PhD enrolment has declined over the years.
 It first rose from 24 to 25 between 2001 and 2002.
-Majority of students under the two cohorts are mainly the OUT staff some of whom are still engaged in research.
-Although the enrolment increased slightly in 2007 such an increase is still lower than enrolment registered in the early 2000s.
+Majority of students under the two cohorts are mainly the OUT staff, some of whom are still engaged in research.
+Although enrolment increased slightly in 2007, such an increase is still lower than enrolment registered in the early 2000s.

-Table 8 shows that more female are admitted in the education programmes (PGDE, M.Dist.Ed and M.Ed).
+Table 7 shows that more female are admitted in the education programmes (PGDE, M.Dist.Ed and M.Ed).
 The female participation rate in the MA programme is very low compared with male.
-Table 8 indicates that since 2001 the MA programme registered female two academic years: 2007 and 2008/09.
-At the PhD level, there were no female students since the academic year 2005.
+Table 7 indicates that the MA programme began to registering female students from the academic year 2007 through 2010/11.
+At the PhD level, no any female students appeared to be registering in the academic years 2005, 2006, 2007 and 2008/09.